-Network Layer
+Network address

-- Every address has two parts: - Network ID a.k.a. prefix, network part, NetID - HostID a.k.a. host part - Routing in any routing protocol concerns only NetID - Once we deliver packet to borders of right network, the rest of work is on L2 delivery mechanism - I IP network = 1 broadcast domain - All hosts on same segment consider themselves as adjacent they're able to communicate with each other
+- Every address has two parts: - Network ID a.k.a. prefix, network part, NetID - HostID a.k.a. host part - Routing in any routing protocol concerns only NetID - Once we deliver packet to borders of right network, the rest of work is on L2 delivery mechanism - 1 IP network = 1 broadcast domain - All hosts on same segment consider themselves as adjacent they're able to communicate with each other - This is not true for IPv6!